 Uranus is the seventh closest planet to the Sun and, unlike the first six planets, it was not discovered until the invention of the telescope.
-Uranus was discovered by German-British astronomer William Herschel in 1781.
+Uranus was discovered by German-British astronomer William Herschel in 1781, who first thought it was a comet It was identified as a planet once its orbit was found to be roughly circular in 1783.

 Uranus is the third largest planet in the Solar System, after Jupiter and Saturn.
 It is larger than Neptune but less massive.
 It takes over 30,000 days for Uranus to orbit the Sun, this is over 80 years, and one day on Uranus is just over 17 hours long.

 Uranus, image taken by the Hubble Space Telescope.
-Image credit: NASA, ESA, and M. Showalter.
+Image credit: NASA, ESA, and M. Showalter/Public domain.

-Unlike Mercury, Venus, Mars, Jupiter, and Saturn, Uranus was not named after a Roman God.
-It is instead named after the Ancient Greek god of the sky, the father of the Greek God Kronos, which corresponds to the Roman God Saturn, and the grandfather of Zeus, known to the Roman's as Jupiter.
+Unlike Mercury, Venus, Mars, Jupiter, and Saturn, Uranus was not named after a Roman god.
+It is instead named after the Ancient Greek god of the sky.
+Uranus is the father of the Greek god Kronos, which corresponds to the Roman god Saturn, and the grandfather of Zeus, known to the Roman's as Jupiter[4a].

-Uranus is an ice giant, with an atmosphere primarily composed of hydrogen and helium, but it also contains trace amounts of hydrocarbons, and large amounts of frozen water, ammonia, and methane.
+Uranus is an ice giant, with an atmosphere primarily composed of hydrogen and helium, but it also contains trace amounts of hydrocarbons, and large amounts of frozen water, ammonia, and methane[4b].

-Uranus has the coldest planetary atmosphere in the Solar System and can reach over -200 °C. The core is composed of ice and rock.
-Uranus has a magnetosphere, but the whole planet is tilted on its side so that its magnetic poles are at the equator.
+Uranus has a liquid core composed mostly of water, methane, and ammonia.
+Uranus has a magnetosphere, but the whole planet is tilted on its side so that its magnetic poles are at the equator[4c].

 2.1 Miranda, Ariel, Umbriel, Titania, and Oberon ↑

-Uranus has almost 30 moons, the five largest are Miranda, Ariel, Umbriel, Titania, and Oberon.
+Uranus has 27 moons, the five largest are Miranda, Ariel, Umbriel, Titania, and Oberon.
 The largest of these is Titania, which is about half the diameter of the Moon.
+These moons are mostly composed of frozen water and silicate rock.

 Uranus' five largest moons, images from Voyager 2 (to scale).
-Image credit: NASA/JPL.
+Image credit: NASA/JPL/Public domain.

 3. Missions to Uranus ↑